-Swipe down on a color to enable / disable all the nodes of that color.
-This differs from the mixers mute function in that it allows currently playing notes to finish, rather than immediately turning off all sound from that color.
+Swipe up and down on a color to mute / solo all the nodes of that color.
+This differs from the mixers mute / solo functions in that it allows currently playing notes to finish, rather than immediately turning off all sound from that color.

 The buttons around the big circle represent different parameters that can be applied to each node.
 Each half of the big circle is a slider that is used to change these node parameters.

 Double tap a parameter button to reset that parameter for all nodes.
 Long pressing a button will reset that parameter for the selected colors nodes only.

 The quick reference button (the question mark button in the menu bar) will show what each parameter is called.

 The parameters on the right hand side, such as Velocity and Pan, are self explanatory.

 Left Hand Parameters